 We intensified our search for new members, often contacting retirees by phone to explain what we were doing.
 Dave McDonald was elected President, Nina Norton Vice President, Peg Wernert Treasurer and Len Thompson Secretary.
 Concurrently with these activities, Nina Norton and Peg Wernert attended AFT’s Leadership Training in Maryland to share our chapter’s activities and to learn about successes and setbacks from other locals.

-Over the next couple of years the Executive Committee was reconstituted with Barb Hutchinson, John Schwoebel, Deb Sagan Pat Danahey and Terry Klein joining.
+Over the next couple of years the Executive Committee was reconstituted with Barb Hutchinson, John Schwoebel, Deb Sagan, Pat Danahey and Terry Klein joining.
 We also authorized Len Thompson to create a webpage chronicling our accomplishments.

-During this time, our membership was expanded to include all NA retirees (teachers, para professionals, administrators, custodians, bus drivers) and our numbers grew to over 200 dues paying members.
+In intervening years, our membership was expanded to include all NA retirees (teachers, para professionals, administrators, custodians, bus drivers) and our numbers grew to over 200 dues paying members.
 We changed our title to North Allegheny Retired to reflect our enhanced membership.